Special Thanks to the Pierce College Associated Student Organization for their generous contribution in supporting Commencement!

 Graduates, family and friends, may park in student parking lots 1 - 8 on the campus.

-For your convenience, several are indicated with a RED arrow on the map below.
+For your convenience, several are indicated with a RED star on the map below.

 Parking Lot 7 and Lot 8, are the largest lots and offer easy entrance and exit routes.